 It’s a process by which plants make their food using sunlight.

-Now some people might find it difficult to remember the word “Photosynthesis.”
+Some people might find it challenging to remember the word “Photosynthesis.”

 “Photosynthesis= Photo + Synthesis”

 ‘Photo’ is represented by the camera.
-And the chef represents that the entire process of ‘synthesis.’
+And the chef represents the entire process of ‘synthesis.’

 Can you imagine it vividly?